fermyon/bartholomew/README.md

 ### Building the Bartholomew Command Line Interface (CLI) tool

-The `bart` CLI is something that you could/would use a lot i.e. it can be used to create a new blog post using a single line command.
+The `bart` CLI is a useful tool i.e. it can be used to create a new blog post using a single line command and more.
+Installing the Bartholomew CLI is a separate task, over and above the aforementioned installation documentation in this document.
+Installing the Bartholomew CLI is worth it, so take a few seconds to make it happen.

 To build the Bartholomew CLI from source, perform the following commands